 Waste is abhorrent whether it’s the government wasting taxpayer money or the personal waste happening inside your refrigerator week after week.
 Money is money and in this economy, it’s hard to come by.
 Wasting like this is as bad as spending frivolously—it shows a serious lack of respect for the value of a buck.

-The antidote to curb these kinds of waste all points back to planning—if you don’t make a menu for the week, you are missing out on being able to take advantage of your grocery stores sales, you miss the peace of mind that comes with having a plan and you miss out on saving quite a few bucks.
+The antidote to curb these kinds of waste all points back to planning—if you don’t make a menu for the week, you are missing out on being able to take advantage of your grocery stores sales, and you miss the peace of mind that comes with having a plan and you miss out on saving quite a few bucks.